Murray's logo with city names listed

 Recently, in a stroke of luck and nostalgia, I stumbled upon what is claimed to be the original recipe for this legendary pudding.
 Like the Bran Muffins and Steamed Fruit Pudding recipes I’ve shared previously, discovering this recipe feels like uncovering another cherished piece of history from Murray’s Restaurant.

 These recipes, and the memories they evoke, remind me—and hopefully others—of those treasured days.
-Whether or not you’ve visited Murray’s, I hope sharing these dishes can recreate the feeling of warmth, comfort, and nostalgia that Murray’s Restaurants so effortlessly provided.
+Whether or not you’ve visited Murray’s, I hope these dishes can recreate the warmth, comfort, and nostalgia that Murray’s Restaurants so effortlessly provided.

 Genuine Murray's Rice Custard Pudding Pin